nds-org/developer-tutorial/example-3-owncloud/README.md

 0. If you're not already running your own instance of NDS Labs, check out our [Setup Documentation](https://github.com/nds-org/ndslabs/blob/master/docs/setup.md).
 1. Navigate your browser to `http://YOUR_IP:30000` (create a project if necessary) and log in.
-2. You should now see "ownCloud" listed with the other services.
+2. You should now see "ownCloud" listed with the other services on the left side of the page.
 3. Click the **+** button beside "ownCloud" and step through the wizard to configure ownCloud:
   * Choose a name your stack appropriately and click **Next**.
   * You will be given the option to select MySQL, but do not select it.
 Click **Next**.